 Competitor research tools you can use include the following:

-What are the key components of a landing page that converts
+What are the critical components of a lead capture page that converts

 Now that you know why a landing page can be beneficial for your brand, let’s discuss what makes an effective landing page.
 Your B2B landing page should: